 References to sports are notoriously difficult: no one understands baseball outside the US or cricket outside the UK and the Commonwealth countries.
-The meaning will be totally lost unless a reliable localisation (adaptation to the target culture) is applied.
+The meaning will be totally lost unless it is reliably localised (adapted to the target culture).

 These are just some tips that you need to consider when you decide to have your website translated.

 Drop me a line or post your comment below.